ELPatitoLoco/ScriptedEvents-Wiki-Clone/EXECUTESCRIPT.md

-The `EXECUTESCRIPT` action grants the ability to execute a script from another.
+The `EXECUTESCRIPT` action grants the ability to execute a script from another script.

 ## Usage
 ```